America's Boating Course

 Since 1914 experienced boaters from local squadrons have presented introductory courses to more than 3 million people.
 Learning to boat well is important; the increased knowledge will enhance your safety on the water and your enjoyment of the sport.

 Our classes qualify for the Washington Boater Education Card, sometimes referred to as a boating license, certificate or boaters permit.
 Insurance premium discounts are available from many insurers.
 The card may help you with boat rentals.
 The Washington requirement is being phased in depending on your age.
 It is now required for ages 12 to 59.

 Classes are given in the Seattle area, and we tailor them to the Puget Sound, San Juan and Southern BC area.

 Building on the foundation of the introductory boat class, the usual approach is to take these three classes, in sequence, that cover the fundamentals of boat operation and navigation in our Northwest coastal waters:

-Advanced Piloting covers more advanced coastal navigation techniques, navigation in tides and currents, and more advanced GPS usage.
+Advanced Marine Navigation covers more advanced coastal navigation techniques, navigation in tides and currents, and more advanced GPS usage.

 These classes build one upon the other as represented by the S, P, AP, JN and N letters following people's names.

 The Electives do not have any prerequisites or preferred order, although Seamanship is usually taken first.